RadArcadeKid/matchrotate-bl-addon/README.md

 **Make sure you have multiple objects selected with 1 active object in the scene**.
 In my example scene, I've selected Suzanne (the monkey head) as my active object, and the rectangular cubes as my selected objects I want to rotate:

 - If you are new to Blender, to select multiple objects, you can:
-  - Hold `shift` and right-click the objects you want.
+  - Hold `shift` and left-click the objects you want.
 The last one you click will be the active one
-  - Press `C` to open up the circle selection tool and drag your mouse across the object (You may have to `shift` + click to select the active object if it doesn't show up)
+  - Press `C` to open up the circle selection tool and click + drag your mouse across the object (You may have to `shift` + click to select the active object if it doesn't show up)
   - Select an entire collection by right clicking it in the scene menu and left-click `Select Objects` (Again, you may have to `shift` + click to select the active object if it doesn't show up)

 ![Example scene](./resources/guide2.png)